Sign up to our mailing list to be kept up to date on available courses!

-Seb is a qualified and experienced expedition leader and has guided groups around the globe.
+Seb is a qualified and experienced expedition leader who has guided groups around the globe.

-After working as a Destination Manager for a leading expedition company, he now has an influential role as a Tourism Development Manager in the Scottish Highlands and Islands.
+After working as a Destination Manager for a leading international expedition company, he now works as a Development Manager for Tourism in the Scottish Highlands and Islands.
+Seb is also studying for a Masters in 'Responsible Tourism Management'.

 His interest lies in the sustainable development of destinations and outdoor tourism.